Thumbs up on horse coat health:

 Thinking that spraying on the shine is enough

-Clearly, healthy skin is vital to a healthy horse—but how do you know if your horse’s skin is in good shape?
+Clearly, healthy skin and coat is vital to a healthy horse—but how do you know if your horse’s skin is in good shape?
 Your horse’s coat can serve as a report card for his skin health.
 A soft, shiny coat is an indicator of stellar skin condition, while a dull, rough, or patchy coat likely suggests there’s room for improvement.
 That’s why if your horse has a dull coat, it’s important to do more than go through countless bottles of coat shine spray.

 To learn more about how to support healthy skin and a shiny coat from the inside and out, check out the tip above and visit SmartPak’s blog to read more.